 - Working and disused quarries.

-- Land close to houses, settlements, road, and cultivated land.
+- Land close to houses, settlements and roads.

-- Remember to always have plenty of water on you when you’re walking and camping.
+- Remember to always have plenty of water on you when you’re walking and wild camping in Wales.
 A space-saving collapsible water bottle would be a good purchase.

 - If you need to go to the toilet then do so at least 30-50 meters away from water sources, such as rivers.
 Make sure to use a trowel (like this folding one) to bury any human waste at least six inches under ground.
 Take any tissue paper with you – use a ziplock bag to store it and dispose of it in the nearest bin.

 Wild Camping in Wales: The Weather & Best Months to Visit

 The average temperature in Wales is around 20°C in summer, which makes it a great season to explore this country.
 The ocean is often calm and clear in the summer months too, making it perfect for swimming and dolphin spotting.

 The spring months (March to May) are ideal for bird-watchers and nature lovers, as this is the season for migrating and breeding birds to visit Wales.
 Many wildflowers will bloom during this time too!